substratusai/runbooks/docs/proposals/operator-managed-infra.md

 namespaces without having to use another tool to configure Cloud identity/role mappings.

 Out of scope:
-* Managing the bucket, image registry or other any other resources
+* Managing the cluster configuration, node pools, dependent workpads/daemonsets, the bucket, image registry, the `sci-${provider}` principal, and its permissions.

 ## Why?